In This Series:

 Not surprisingly, when Cindy asked Rob if it was OK to engage in pornography, his theology changed.
 “Pornography isn’t OK because it’s damaging to the people who are doing it, and it’s not very Christian.”

-Why does Rob have a schizophrenic view of purity and of the Bible’s commandments?
+Why does Rob have an inconsistent view of purity and of the Bible’s commandments?

 Additionally, if scriptures in the Bible became untrue because people can’t control their desires, then we’d also have to cut out the commandments on stealing, lying, cheating and having affairs.